$L$-functions of Kloosterman sheaves: L -functions of Kloosterman sheaves

 Moreover, we call $\scr{R}$ \textit{strictly compatible} if for each $p$, there exists a WD--representation $\WD_p(\scr{R})$ of $W_{\bb{Q}_p}$ over $\bq$ such that for each $\ell\neq p$ and each $\iota \colon \bq\hookrightarrow \bql$, the push forward $\iota \WD_p(\scr{R})$ is isomorphic to $\WD_p(\rho_\ell)^{ss}$.
 To a strictly compatible family $\scr{R}$, we can attach an $L$-function

-which differs from $L^S(\scr{R},s)$ only by finitely many Euler factors at $p\in S$. \end{defn} \begin{thm}[{\cite[Thm.\,A]{patrikis_taylor_2015}}] Let $\{\rho_\ell\}$ be a weakly compatible system of $n$-dimensional $\ell$-adic representations of $\gal(\bq/\bb{Q})$ defined over $\bb{Q}$ and unramified outside $S$.
-Suppose that $\{\rho_\ell\}$ satisfies the following properties. \begin{enumerate}[label=(\theenumi)., ref= \ref{thm::P-T}.(\theenumi)] \item (Purity) There exists an integer $w$ such that, for each prime $p \notin S$, the roots of the common characteristic polynomial of $\rho_\ell (\mathrm{Frob}_{p} )$ are Weil numbers of weight $w$. \item (Regularity) The representation $\rho_\ell$ has $m$ distinct Hodge--Tate weights. \item (Odd essential self-duality) Either each $\rho_{\ell}$ factors through a map to $\mathrm{GO}_{m} (\overline{\mathbb{Q}}_{\ell} )$ with even similitude character, or each $\rho_\ell$ factors through a map to $\operatorname{GSp}_{m} (\overline{\mathbb{Q}}_{\ell} )$ with odd similitude character.
-Moreover, in either case, similitude characters form a weakly compatible system. \end{enumerate} Then there exists a finite Galois totally real extension $F/\bb{Q}$, over which all the $\rho_\ell$ become automorphic.
-In particular, the partial $L$-function $L^S(\scr{R},s)$ has meromorphic continuation to the whole complex plane and satisfies the expected functional equation. \end{thm}
+which differs from $L^S(\scr{R},s)$ only by finitely many Euler factors at $p\in S$.
 To describe the complete $L$-function, we still need the gamma factor at $\infty$.
 Serre conjectured the form of the gamma factors at infinity of the complete $L$-function for a pure motive over $\bb{Q}$ in \cite[\S\, 3]{serre1970facteurslocaux}.
 We denote by $L_\infty(\scr{R},s)$ the gamma factor associated with $\scr{R}$.